RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2013-12-07-Why-PowerShell.md

 * PowerShell is not just for systems administrators.
 * Douglas Finke wrote [a great, quick read](http://shop.oreilly.com/product/0636920024491.do) on what developers and others can get out of PowerShell.
 His blog [Development in a Blink](http://dougfinke.com/blog/), and Joel Bennett’s Huddled Masses provide helpful development-oriented PowerShell articles.
 Given the object-based nature of PowerShell and tight integration with .NET and other technologies, this shouldn’t be surprising.
 * The Desktop side isn’t excluded.
 Windows 7 and later include PowerShell.
 Audit local administrators and other details across your domain.
 Support end users without interruption.
 Tie together various desktop tools that have a command line interface.
 Build [a GUI interface for your Support staff](http://gallery.technet.microsoft.com/Arposh-Windows-System-a1beb102) that can easily be modified by non-developers.
-* DBAs on the Windows side of the house benefit from PowerShell as well.
+* DBAs on the Microsoft side of the house benefit from PowerShell as well.
 Gather an [inventory of your SQL instances](http://learn-powershell.net/2013/09/15/find-all-sql-instances-using-powershell-plus-a-little-more/).
 Monitor SQL performance.
 Write tools that fit your exact needs rather than spending money on proprietary, not-tailored-to-you solutions.
 Chad Miller of the now defunct [Sev17](http://sev17.com/) has written many posts on [PowerShell for SQL](http://cmille19.wordpress.com/2009/04/19/the-value-proposition-of-powershell-to-dbas/).

 ### Where can I learn more?